purestorage/helm-charts/docs/csi-topology.md

 ## Introduction

-The Pure Service Orchestrator Kubernetes CSI driver includes support for topology.
+The Pure Service Orchestrator Kubernetes CSI driver includes support for storage topology.
 This feature allows Kubernetes to make intelligent decisions when dynamically provisioning volumes by getting scheduler input on the best place to provision a volume for a pod.
 For example, in multi-zone clusters, volumes will get provisioned in an appropriate zone that can run your pod, allowing you to quickly deploy and scale your stateful workloads to provide high availability and better fault tolerance.

-It also allows topology to be further specified or constrained for both pre-provisioned and dynamic provisioned PersistentVolumes (PV)  so that the Kubernetes scheduler can correctly place a Pod using such a volume to an appropriate node.
+It also allows topology to be further specified or constrained for both pre-provisioned and dynamically provisioned PersistentVolumes (PV) so that the Kubernetes scheduler can correctly place a Pod using such a volume to an appropriate node.

 ## Dependencies

-The following dependencies must be true before the snapshot and clone functionality can be used:
+The following dependencies must be true before the storage topology functionality can be used:

 * Kubernetes already running, deployed, configured, etc
 * PSO correctly installed and using [Pure CSI Driver v6.0.0](https://github.com/purestorage/helm-charts/releases/tag/6.0.0)+.
 * Ensure you have Kubernetes 1.13+ installed, if you are using a version less than 1.13, please make sure the `VolumeScheduling` feature gate is enabled

 ## Caveats
-* Please make sure your backend arrays supports all topologies defined in you system.
-Failing to do so will potential leak volumes, since
+* Please make sure your backend arrays supports all topologies defined in your system.
+Failing to do so will potential leak volumes.
-PSO follows the [CSI Spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) to do its best effort to provision a volume for you using the remaining preferred topologies specified by the scheduler.
+PSO follows the [CSI Spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) to do its best effort to provision a volume with all possible preferred topologies specified by the scheduler.
+For example, if you wants to provision a pod to be in `region-2` by assigning the topology via `nodeAffinity`, scheduler will ask PSO to provision a volume with the preferred topologies like [`region-2` , `region-1`, `region-0`].
+In this case, if your arrays don't support `region-2`, PSO end up to provision the volume in the one of the remaining regions [`region-1`, `region-0`].
+The scheduler will not provision the pod because the the volume's topology does not match the pod's requirement.
+This is an expected behavior, but it leaks the volume and you need to manually delete the created volume.
 ## How to Use The Topology-Aware Provisioning Feature in PSO
 It is straightforward to use the topology feature in PSO.
 PSO provides five pre-defined topology keys to help you label your backend arrays, such as FlashArray for FlashBlade, as well as pods and nodes resources in Kubernetes.
 These topology keys are: